awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-component-lifecycle.md

 `postUpdateEvent` \(Python: `post_update_event`\)
 \(Optional\) An event that indicates that the nucleus updated a component\.
 This object, `PostComponentUpdateEvent`, contains the following information:
 `deploymentId` \(Python: `deployment_id`\)
 The ID of the AWS IoT Greengrass deployment that updated the component\.
+This property isn't currently used\.

 ## DeferComponentUpdate<a name="ipc-operation-defercomponentupdate"></a>

 Acknowledge or defer a component update that you discover with [SubscribeToComponentUpdates](#ipc-operation-subscribetocomponentupdates)\.
 You specify the amount of time to wait before the nucleus checks again if your component is ready to let the component update proceed\.
 You can also use this operation to tell the nucleus that your component is ready for the update\.

 If a component doesn't respond to the component update notification, the nucleus waits the amount of time that you specify in the deployment's component update policy\.
 After that timeout, the nucleus proceeds with the deployment\.
 The default component update timeout is 60 seconds\.
 For more information, see [Create deployments](create-deployments.md) and the [DeploymentComponentUpdatePolicy](https://docs.aws.amazon.com/greengrass/v2/APIReference/API_DeploymentComponentUpdatePolicy.html) object that you can provide when you call the [CreateDeployment](https://docs.aws.amazon.com/greengrass/v2/APIReference/API_CreateDeployment.html) operation\.

+**Tip**
+You can follow a tutorial to learn how to develop a component that conditionally defers component updates\.
+For more information, see [Tutorial: Develop a Greengrass component that defers component updates](defer-component-updates-tutorial.md)\.

 ### Request<a name="ipc-operation-defercomponentupdate-request"></a>